 What: Exploring contexts and connections within our Western artistic heritage, with a view to increasing our understanding and so the pleasures we derive from it.
-The 2018-19 season is devoted to European art between 1760 and 1860 under the title Art in an Age of Revolutions..
+The 2018-19 season is devoted to European art between 1760 and 1850 under the title Art in an Age of Revolutions..
 Consequent upon the loss of a meeting to snow, our study of art of the 1850s is deferred to the Autumn.

 When: Friday mornings, fortnightly to alternate with Art Appreciation (many people belong to both groups).
 Coffee is available from 10.00 am and talks, usually by the Leader, David Norris, begin at 10.30.
-We have already begun our Christmas break and forthcoming meeting dates are January 18th, February 1st, February 15th, March 1st, March 15th and March 29th.
-The presentation on February 15th will be by David Speedyman on Constable's Valley and Turner's Castles.
+Forthcoming meeting dates are March 15th and March 29th.

 Where: St Mary's Church Hall, Mariners Drive, Stoke Bishop.
 New members are welcome, we meet in a large hall and there is room for all who wish to attend.
 There is no need to telephone - just bring your up-to-date membership card to register at your first meeting.
 The Convenor, Brenda Hugill, may be contacted by using the message facility, see the symbol above right.